Research Data Management Guide: NIH 2023 and European Commission policies

 Finally, NIH considered all feedback and developed the final Data Management and Sharing Policy (DMS policy) and published it on 29th October 2020.

 On January 25th 2023, the DMS policy will come into force, and replace the 2003 NIH Data Sharing Policy.
 Along with the DMS policy, NIH also released supplemental materials that could help researchers integrate effective data management and sharing practices into research.
+Researchers will need to submit a data management sharing plan as part of their application packages.

 The vision for an e-infrastructure that will ensure sharing and preserving of reliable data produced during the scientific process in the European Union dates back to 2010.
 The High Level Expert Group on Scientific Data emphasized the critical importance of such infrastructure and provided a vision and plan for it in the final report “Riding the wave: How Europe can gain from the rising tide of scientific data”.
 The group recognized that science has a pivotal role in creating economic growth and a fairer, happier society.
 Therefore Europe must manage the digital assets its researchers generate.
 EC acted on this proposal and eventually a series of Open Access (OA) initiatives and infrastructural projects started.